MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [via Payloads](#payloads)

 First [convert the operations](#inverted-operations-map) embedding the correct sender nonce from the metadata.
 Return an [encoded unsigned transaction](#encoded-unsigned-transaction) as described above.

+This endpoint will also accept a query parameter `?plain_random_oracle`

 #### Signed transaction encoding